PraveenManimaranUCSD/CapstoneProject/README.md

   * Scatter Plots: Explored relationships between draft rounds and success metrics

+  * Bar Charts: Analyzed the feature significance of various performance metrics

 ## Results Summary

   * Players drafted earlier in the draft tend to have higher fantasy point averages.